aoyingxue/datawilltell/content/post/202312_what-makes-a-good-horror-movie/index.md

 ---
-title: What Makes A Good Horror Movie
+title: What Makes A Good Horror Movie (Featured in Tableau Public Viz Gallery at Tableau Conference 2024)
 description: Halloween has just passed the corner, yet the allure of horror movies remains still.
 What are the defining points that make a good horror movie?
 slug: what-makes-a-good-horror-movie
 date: 2023-11-17